1855 (2nd March)

-The new Provisional Government had set about removing all traces of the Tsarist system amid a mood of optimism.
+The new Provisional Government had set about removing all traces of Tsarist Russia amid a mood of optimism.
 Reforms were put in place, Tsarist sympathisers were removed and soviets were established to represent the workers and peasants.
 However, Prince Lvov was aware that he led a Provisional Government and that many more drastic reforms should wait to be implemented by a fully elected government.
 Yet this very delay in implementing reforms undermined support for the Provisional Government.

 Land Committees were set up to collect information regarding land ownership that would be used to implement reforms.
 However, the peasants did not want to wait they wanted reform now.
 Many simply seized property that they believed they had a right to.

 Lenin’s April Theses published in Pravda.
 It stated: